-Like any computer or hardware, tape is a physical object that deteriorates over time.
+Like any computer or hardware, a tape is a physical object that deteriorates over time.
 Tapes can supposedly last for as long as 30 years.
-However, this figure is purely based on the assumption that the tape backups are kept under ideal conditions.
+However, this figure is purely on the assumption that the tape backups are secured under ideal conditions.
 Storage temperature, for instance, has to be kept at 20 degrees Celsius with minimal humidity.
 Anything less (or more) can result in accelerated tape decay and corrupt any data stored in the backup media.

 In addition to the unforgiving conditions of tape maintenance, traditional backup methods are inherently vulnerable to a number of other risks such as: